Company products

 Note

 By default, the Company products filter searches the entire Veridion Supplier Universe .
-This means that your results can include manufacturers, distributors and service providers at the same time.
+This means that your results can include manufacturers, distributors, service and software providers at the same time.

 You can use the supplier_types parameter to target your search by passing in one or more categories of product or service suppliers.

-The currently accepted values for this parameter are: "manufacturer", "distributor", and "service_provider".
+The currently accepted values for this parameter are: "manufacturer", "distributor", "service_provider" and "software_provider".

 For example, if you are searching for "biopharmaceuticals manufacturers and distributors", you would input ["manufacturer", "distributor"] as the supplier_types: